 Cajon Valley Union School District Project

-The Mobile Technology Learning Center is working with Cajon Valley Union School District to identify the range of iPod-associated teacher practices being utilized to enhance student fluency, comprehension, and engagement.
-We are additionally assessing what types of professional development are needed to support teachers in integrating mobile technology.
-Interviews and observations will conclude at the end of the 2012-2013 school year.
-Research findings will subsequently be presented to the district.
+The MTLC worked with the Cajon Valley Union School District to identify the range of iPod-associated teacher practices being utilized to enhance student fluency, comprehension and engagement.
+Additionally, we assessed what types of professional development were needed to support effective teacher practice with mobile technology more generally.
+Interviews and observations concluded at the end of the 2012-2013 school year.
+Research findings have been presented to the district and a district report is due out Fall 2013.

-The MTLC is also working with all E-rate Deployed Ubiquitously (EDU) 2011 Pilot Program (also known as Learning On-The-Go) participants to explore the merits and challenges of wireless off-premises connectivity services for mobile learning devices.
-Twenty pilot participants, including 13 schools and one library, are taking part in the program and the MTLC is collecting both quantitative and qualitative data to evaluate the effectiveness on teaching and learning.
-MTLC will release an interim report this fall with a final report to be released in the spring of 2013.
+The MTLC is working with all E-rate Deployed Ubiquitously (EDU) 2011 Pilot Program (also known as Learning On-The-Go) participants to explore the merits and challenges of wireless off-premises connectivity services for mobile learning devices.
+20 pilot participants, including 13 schools and one library, are taking part in the program and the MTLC is collecting both quantitative and qualitative data to evaluate the effectiveness on teaching and learning.

 Digital Promise Optimizing Technology for Learning Study